-- Drug resistance with fully active ART options: Depending on treatment history and drug-resistance data, one can predict whether or not to include a fully active pharmacokinetically boosted PI in future regimens.
-For example, those who have no documented PI resistance and previously have never been treated with an unboosted PI likely harbor virus that is fully susceptible to PIs.
-In this setting, viral suppression should be achievable using a pharmacokinetically boosted PI combined with either two NRTIs or an INSTI-provided the virus is susceptible to these drugs.
-If a fully active pharmacokinetically boosted PI is not an option, the new regimen should include at least two, and preferably three, fully active agents.
-Drugs should be selected based on the likelihood that they will be active, as determined by the patient's treatment history, past and present drug-resistance testing, and tropism testing if a CCR5 antagonist is being considered. - Multidrug resistance without fully active ART options: Use of currently available ARVs has resulted in a dramatic decline in the number of patients who have few treatment options because of multiclass drug resistance.^{50,51} Despite this progress, there remain patients who have experienced toxicities and/or developed resistance to all or most currently available drugs.
-If maximal virologic suppression cannot be achieved, the goals of ART will be to preserve immunologic function, prevent clinical progression, and minimize increasing resistance which may compromise future regimens.
+Use of currently available ARVs has resulted in a dramatic decline in the number of patients who have few treatment options because of multiclass drug resistance.^{55,56} Despite this progress, there remain patients who have experienced toxicities and/or developed resistance to all or most currently available drugs.
+If maximal virologic suppression cannot be achieved, the goals of ART will be to preserve immunologic function, prevent clinical progression, and minimize the development of further resistance that may compromise future regimens.
 Consensus on the optimal management of these patients is lacking.
-If resistance to NNRTIs, T20, DTG, EVG, or RAL are identified, there is rarely a reason to continue these drugs, as there is little evidence that keeping them on the regimen helps delay disease progression (BII).
-Moreover, continuing these drugs, in particular INSTIs, may allow for increasing resistance and within-class cross resistance that may limit future treatment options.
-It should be noted that even partial virologic suppression of HIV RNA to $>0.5 \log{10}$ copies/mL from baseline correlates with clinical benefit.^{50,52} Cohort studies provide evidence that continuing therapy, even in the presence of viremia and the absence of CD4 cell count increases, reduces the risk of disease progression.53 Other cohort studies suggest continued immunologic and clinical benefits with even modest reductions in HIV RNA levels.^{54,55} However, these potential benefits must be balanced with the ongoing risk of accumulating additional resistance mutations.
+If resistance to NNRTIS, T-20, DTG, EVG, or RAL are identified, there is rarely a reason to continue using these drugs, as there is little evidence that keeping them on the regimen helps delay disease progression (BII).
+Moreover, continuing these drugs (in particular INSTIs) may allow for selection of additional resistance mutations and development of within-class cross resistance that may limit future treatment options.
+It should be noted that even partial virologic suppression of HIV RNA to $>0.5 \log{10}$ copies/mL from baseline correlates with clinical benefit.55,57 Cohort studies provide evidence that continuing therapy, even in the presence of viremia and the absence of CD4 cell count increases, reduces the risk of disease progression.58 Other cohort studies suggest continued immunologic and clinical benefits with even modest reductions in HIV RNA levels.^{59,60} However, these potential benefits must be balanced with the ongoing risk of accumulating additional resistance mutations.
 In general, adding a single fully active ARV to the regimen is not recommended because of the risk of rapid development of resistance (BII).